SirHesti/hsguard/GUIDE.md

 NOSCREEN=Y
 EMERGENCY=PANIC
 ANSICOLOR=Y
 COL_* can be delete.
-This is only need if you need
+This is only necessary if you want to become an absolute pro.
 ```

+That all fine, but _BASE_ need your Attension.